DFE-Digital/teaching-record-system/README.md

 The tool is a .NET Framework application and requires .NET 4.6.

-## API specs

-All endpoints exposed by the API are versioned - `v1`, `v2` etc. Each version has its own Swagger doc describing the endpoints within that version.
-The specs are stored in `docs/api-specs`.
-These specs are published to a docs site during the CI process.

-These specs are generated from a deployed instance of the API using `just sync-api-specs`.
-By default the script looks at https://localhost:5001.
-To override this location provide the `BaseUrl` parameter e.g. `just sync-api-specs -BaseUrl http://localhost:1234`.

-A step in the build pipeline verifies that the specs are in-sync with the implementation.
-The build will fail if there are discrepancies.

 ## Environment configuration

 Environment-specific configuration is stored in Key Vault inside a single JSON-encoded key named 'APP-CONFIG'.